rhassan-rgb/CommonAPI-Projects/README.md

-# SomeIP through CommmonAPI
+# SomeIP through CommonAPI

-Using Common API unifies the interface used by the application regaless the middleware protocol.
+Using Common API unifies the interface used by the application regardless the middleware protocol.

 For more details Please refer to [CommonAPI Official Repo](https://github.com/COVESA/capicxx-core-runtime) and [CommonAPI C++ Documentation](https://covesa.github.io/capicxx-core-tools/)

+**Disclaimer**: This is just a more organized and simplified environment to practice development using CommonAPI.
+The original complete flow can be found in [COVESA CommonAPI 10-minute tutorials](https://github.com/COVESA/capicxx-core-tools/wiki).
+I've set-up this environment for personal use.
+So, it's not guaranteed to meet your needs but it's open source so feel free to modify according to your needs.

+**Note**: The HelloWorld project is supposed work out-of-the-box if the all the dependencies are present and should be considered as a golden example.
+It's recommended to do a dry-run on HelloWorld first to make sure the environment is setup correctly and get a grasp of how the environment is organized.

 ## Dependencies
 - Packages: